Job interview between two people

 • Your employer says you cannot talk to anyone about work.

-Exploitation does occur in the Netherlands.
-It can happen to anyone.
-If you are new to the Netherlands you run a greater risk of being exploited because sometimes you do not know the language and the rules very well yet.
-Or because you are not used to how Dutch people work and what is normal in the Netherlands.
-Therefore, be careful.
-You have the same rights as Dutch people who work.
+Exploitation occurs in the Netherlands and can happen to anyone.
+If you are new to the Netherlands, you are more likely to be exploited.
+This is because you may not know the language and the rules very well yet.
+Or because you do not know how to work in the Netherlands and what is normal.
+Therefore, watch out for this.
+You have the same rights as people with a Dutch passport.

 Here is what you can do if you are exploited